Ersanio/snes-assembly-book/docs/the-basics/hexadecimal.md

 |...|...|
 |-1|$FF|

 The presence of negative numbers depends on the game’s programming.
-For example, a player can have positive and negative speed (resulting in going forward or backward), but a player cannot have negative extra lives or points (because it doesn’t make sense).
+For example, a player can have positive and negative speed (resulting in going forward or backward), but a player cannot have negative extra lives or points (because normally that doesn’t make sense).
 Needless to say, the value -0 does not exist.